White Film On Goldfish -5 Causes and Effective Treatment

 1. Excess Secretion of Mucus

 This is one of the most visible symptoms that you will notice first.
-Excessive mucus secretion results in white patches over the fish skin.
+Excessive mucus secretion results in white patches over the fish skin and even eyes that looks like salt grains.
 It also causes gills inflammations.

 2. Abnormal Behavior